Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 Given the terminology we explained in [Lesson 1](lesson_1-1.html), there are two ports that are needed to accomplish this workflow: the "Availability Search" port and the "Price" port.
 Both of these can be accessed from the `AirService` object.

-### Generating The Client
+### Generating the client

 As with the `Service.wsdl` in the previous lesson, we will need to generate the Java code to access uAPI services, this time from `Air.wsdl` in the directory `wsdl/air_v18_0`.
 After you have generated the code, you will have many more packages in your project (hitting "refresh" or "F5" on your `src` folder is probably a good idea).
-The [AirService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/AirService.java) object's (generated) implementation is part of the package [com.travelport.service.air_v18_0]((https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/).
+The [AirService object's](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/AirService.java) (generated) implementation is part of the package [com.travelport.service.air_v18_0]((https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/).

-### Why All The Packages And Code?
+### Why all the packages and code?

 The reason for all the generated code--tens of thousands of lines of it--resulting running "generate client" on `Air.wsdl` is that WSDL files may reference other WSDL files as well as schema files (in XSD files).
 The `Air.wsdl` is the top of a large pyramid of different objects and since they all can be referenced in a chain that starts from `Air.wsdl` the CXF framework is obligated to generate code for them.
 CXF must generate Java code for all _reachable_ types starting at `Air.wsdl` and proceeding through any number of requests and responses; in this specific case, the set of reachable types includes classes describing the amenities available in a particular hotel and the details of the taxes on a particular rail journey!